mosdef-hub/foyer/docs/parameter_definitions.md

 Definitions for each molecular force follow the OpenMM standard.

 #### Classes vs. Types
-OpenMM allows users to specify force definitions using either a [`class` or a `type`](http://docs.openmm.org/7.0.0/userguide/application.html#atom-types-and-atom-classes), to define each particle within the force definition.
+OpenMM allows users to specify either a
+[`class` or a `type`](http://docs.openmm.org/7.0.0/userguide/application.html#atom-types-and-atom-classes), to define each particle within the force definition.
 Here, `type` refers to a specific atom type (as defined in the